edgarpf/aws-csaa-tips/README.md

 - If a company is using Microsoft Active Directory which implements Security Assertion Markup Language (SAML),  you can set up a SAML-Based Federation for API Access to your AWS cloud.
 In this way, you can easily connect to AWS using the login credentials of your on-premise network.

+- AWS Security Token Service (AWS STS) is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.

 ## Kinesis Data Firehos

 - Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools.
 It can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk.